raisely/base/README.md

 );
 ```

-Use `@include container();` to create centered container.
+Use `@include container();` to create centered container with an optional `max width` set in the breakpoint.

-`Base` and other breakpoint (mobile, tablet, etc) styles are automatically generated based on your grid settings.
+`Base` and other breakpoints (mobile, tablet, etc) styles are automatically generated based on your grid settings.

 ```scss
 .container {